Buying rental property in the same place where you live isn’t always the most profitable option for real estate investing.

 That might be a good idea if you live in an area where great rental property deals are plentiful.
 But, if you’re in a real estate market where prices are high and returns are low, the 30-minute rule could wreak havoc on the financial performance of your rental property portfolio.

-Over the last several years, investing in out of state rental property has become much easier and more profitable.
+Over the last several years, investing in out of state rental property has become easier and more profitable.
 Here are some of the top advantages to being a long-distance real estate investor:

 1. Rental property is more affordable

 Successful real estate investors know that money is made when the property is purchased, not when it’s sold.

 If you try to invest in a market where housing prices have been increasing by big percentages year over year, the odds are that at some point the market is going to trend downward.
 That’s not being pessimistic, it’s simply that way normal real estate market cycles work.

 Investing in a smaller secondary market where rental properties are cheaper gives you more of an equity cushion in case prices go down.
 Affordable houses also offer the opportunity for better returns from the minute you take possession of your property.2.
 Potential returns are greater

 There are two major financial benefits out of state rental property can provide: